Dallas Broken Bones Injury Lawyer

 When the defendant’s actions were grossly negligent or intentional, plaintiffs may be able to recover additional punitive damages.
 The total amount of compensation available in bone fracture cases depends on the unique facts of your case.
 Generally, the more severe and permanent your injuries, the more compensation to which you may be entitled.

 Bone fractures can take significant time to heal, and severe bone fractures can cause permanent injuries and pain.
 Victims can still suffer from long-term immobility, even with rehabilitation, physical therapy, and occupational therapy.
 Broken bones typically come with significant medical bills, pain, discomfort, and lost wages.
-If you suffered a bone fracture in Dallas because of another person’s negligence, you need an experienced attorney.
+If you suffered a bone fracture in Dallas or Fort Worth because of another person’s negligence, you need an experienced attorney.
 Contact Rochelle McCullough today to schedule a free case evaluation and learn more about your legal options.